Simple Google Sheets Indirect Function Guide (3 Examples)

 Formula to refer to sheet name and cell reference

-4. The formula gets copied to all the cells of column B
+4. The formula will be copied to all the cells in column B

 Final result indirect multiple sheets

-You now have the value of cell B2 from each sheet displayed in column B!
+You now have the value of cell B2 from each sheet displayed in column B, simplifying the process, especially when compared with the conventional method.

 Explanation of the Formula

-When we clicked the fill handle, the cell reference before the ‘&’ in each cell got updated to the next Google Sheets indirect sheet name.
+When we clicked the fill handle, the cell reference before the and symbol (&) in each cell got updated to the next Google Sheets INDIRECT sheet name.

 Fill handle updated the sheet name

-In this way, with just a double-click, we got all the cells of row B updated with the required data.
+With just a double-click, we have all the cells of row B updated with the required data.

-Note: If you need to pull data from different cells in the different sheets, you can have a separate column containing the cell references for each sheet, and then use the INDIRECT function as follows:
+Note: If you need to pull data from different cells or sheets, you can have a separate column containing the cell references for each sheet, and then use the INDIRECT function as follows:

 Pull data using cell reference as the value

-Using INDIRECT Function to Dynamically Refer to a Named Range
+Using the Google Sheets INDIRECT Function to Refer to a Dynamic Named Range

-Say you have three columns for three colors as shown below.
+For example, if you have three columns for three colors, as shown below.

-Note that it is not possible to know in advance which color will be selected.
-So to get the right total each time, you need to do the following:
+Note: It is not possible to know in advance which color will be selected.
+To get the right total each time, you need to do the following:

 Type Red in the Named Range box